 - Good Is Not Nice: If being good outweighs being mean.

-- Insult Comic: Some comedians have make a career out of insulting their audiences.
+- Insult Comic: Some comedians have made a career out of insulting their audiences.

 - Jerkass Woobie: When the popularity of a Jerkass is directly proportional to his or her own misery.